openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 * Close Github issue
 * Publish the release description and the Github tag(s)

-## Naming the release
+## Naming the Release

 The RTL Freeze release is named with an alphanumberic string incorporating the version number.
 This name is used in release documentation, tag creation, checklist subdirectory name, and user documentation.
-For example, the first RTL Freeze for cv32e40p is named  cv32e40p_v1.0.0.
+For example, the first RTL Freeze for 'cv32e40p' is named  'cv32e40p_v1.0.0'.
 The numberic part of the string is inspired from https://semver.org/, i.e.
 "MAJOR version when you make incompatible API changes, MINOR version when you add functionality in a backwards compatible manner, and